Operations management: Configuration and management

-Mathematical modeling
+Optimization modeling

 There are also fields of mathematical theory which have found applications in the field of operations management such as operations research: mainly mathematical optimization problems and queue theory.
 Queue theory is employed in modelling queue and processing times in production systems while mathematical optimization draws heavily from multivariate calculus and linear algebra.
 Queue theory is based on Markov chains and stochastic processes.
 Computations of safety stocks are usually based on modeling demand as a normal distribution and MRP and some inventory problems can be formulated using optimal control.

 When analytical models are not enough, managers may resort to using simulation.
 Simulation has been traditionally done through the discrete event simulation paradigm, where the simulation model possesses a state which can only change when a discrete event happens, which consists of a clock and list of events.
 The more recent transaction-level modeling paradigm consists of a set of resources and a set of transactions: transactions move through a network of resources (nodes) according to a code, called a process.

 Since real production processes are always affected by disturbances in both inputs and outputs, many companies implement some form of quality management or quality control.
 The Seven Basic Tools of Quality designation provides a summary of commonly used tools: